apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/recap_collection_basics.md

 # [](#recap) Recap of data collection basics

-We finished the [first section]({{@link web_scraping_for_beginners/data_collection.md}}) of the Web Scraping for Beginners course by creating a web scraper in Node.js.
+We finished the [first section]({{@link web_scraping_for_beginners/data_collection.md}}) of the Web scraping for beginners course by creating a web scraper in Node.js.
 The scraper collected browsing information from the [Alexa Top Sites index](https://www.alexa.com/topsites).
 Let's see the code with some comments.

 ```js
 // First, we imported all the libraries we needed to